ARCHIVED-mean-stack/session-8/README.md

 For [MacOS](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/)

-Run `mongod` in another Terminal tab if it's not running already.
+Create a `/data/db/` directory and run `mongod` (in another Terminal tab) if it's not running already.

 ###Mongoose.js